 Over the next two hundred years, extensive salt works were built on Grand Turk, Salt Cay, and South Caicos, along with the infrastructure needed to support the industry and populations.

-At the height of production at the beginnings of the 1900s, total exports from the country reached nearly 2 million bushels (about 140 million pounds).
-About 800 acres (324 hectares) of salina was being utilized across the three islands and over 80 miles (129 km) of dividing walls stood.
+At the height of production at the beginning of the 1900s, total exports from the country reached nearly 2 million bushels (about 140 million pounds).
+About 800 acres (324 hectares) of salina were being utilized across the three islands and over 80 miles (129 km) of dividing walls stood.